70 Songs to Leave Someone to

 Hope it gives you hell.

-If vengeance is burning a hole in your mind, make a fun playlist of songs about revenge.
-Use it to wish the one who is hurting you an awful life.
+If vengeance is burning a hole in your mind, use this and other revenge-themed songs to wish the one who is hurting you an awful life.

 Even More Songs to Leave Someone to

 This is your voice of reason / This is your voice of calm / This is your heart that's speaking / Don't look back, just keep on going / This is me leaving you

 Somethin' happened along the way / What used to be happy was sad / Somethin' happened along the way / And yesterday was all we had

 I'm so done / And there's nothing you can do / I'm better off without you

 24. You Don't Even Know Who I Am (1995)

 You don't even know who I am / You left me a long time ago / You don't even know who I am / So what do you care if I go?

 25. Already Gone (2018)